Disruptive Behavior: Why It’s Often MisdiagnosedEn Español

 Often children who lash out or refuse to follow direction are thought to have oppositional defiant disorder (ODD), which is characterized by a pattern of negative, hostile, or defiant behavior.
-Symptoms of ODD include a child frequently losing his temper, arguing with adults, becoming easily annoyed, or actively disobeying requests or rules.
-In order to be diagnosed with ODD, the child’s disruptive behavior must be occurring for at least six months.
+Symptoms of ODD include a child frequently losing their temper, arguing with adults, becoming easily annoyed, or actively disobeying requests or rules.
+In order to be diagnosed with ODD, the disruptive behavior must be occurring for at least six months.
 But there are a number of other issues that could lead to kids being oppositional or out of control in school or at home.

-We tend to associate anxiety with kids freezing, avoiding things they’re afraid of, or clinging to parents, notes says Dr. Rachel Busman, a clinical psychologist at the Child Mind Institute.
+We tend to associate anxiety with kids freezing, avoiding things they’re afraid of, or clinging to parents, notes says Rachel Busman, PsyD, a clinical psychologist at the Child Mind Institute.
 “But you can also see tantrums and complete meltdowns.”

 “Anxiety is one of those diagnoses that is a great masquerader,” explains Dr. Laura Prager, director of the Child Psychiatry Emergency Service at Massachusetts General Hospital.
 “It can look like a lot of things.
 Particularly with kids who may not have words to express their feelings, or because no one is listening to them, they might manifest their anxiety with behavioral dysregulation.”

 Many children with ADHD, especially those who experience impulsivity and hyperactivity, may appear to be intentionally oppositional.
 These children may have difficulty sitting still, they grab things from other kids, blurt out inappropriate remarks, have difficulty waiting their turn, interrupt others, and act without thinking through the consequences.

 These symptoms are more a result of their impaired executive functioning skills—their ability to think ahead and assess the impact of their behavior—than purposeful oppositional behavior.